Prosecutor: Revoke bail for impeachment figure Robert Hyde

 The judge did not immediately rule and scheduled the next court date for March 6.

 Hyde, of Simsbury, Connecticut, made headlines Tuesday when House Democrats’ released text messages between Hyde and Lev Parnas, a close associate of Trump’s personal lawyer Rudy Giuliani.
 In the messages, Hyde disparages U.S. Ambassador to Ukraine Marie Yovanovitch and purportedly gives Parnas updates on her location and cellphone use.
+While it remains unclear how Hyde first connected with Parnas, a review of court records and police reports depict a man who struggled with extensive financial and legal problems, including police concerns about his mental health and debt racked up at the Trump National Doral Resort in Florida.

 Before Tuesday, Hyde was known in Connecticut as an obscure Republican candidate for Congress in the state’s 5th District who was censured by his own party’s leaders for offensive and misogynistic tweets.